VladyslavUsenko/basalt/context/imu_static_calibration.md

 Reasons:
 1. The simulator generates measurements directly from ground truth — there are no manufacturing offsets to correct.
-2. Bias drift is simulated stochastically by the FOGM model (when `GenerateNoise: true`), but this is a dynamic bias handled by the VIO, not a static offset.
+2. Bias drift is simulated stochastically as a pure Wiener random walk, always on since Project AirSim has no flag that disables the noise model, but this is a dynamic bias handled by the VIO, not a static offset.
+See [`imu_noise_parameters.md`](imu_noise_parameters.md) section 2.1b.
 3. Non-zero static calibration would **over-correct** the simulator output, introducing artificial systematic error.